 What Is Lead Time in Supply Chain?

-One of the most searched questions is supply chain management.
+One of the most searched questions is what is the business timeline in supply chain management.

-In supply chains, time refers to the total required to move materials or products through various stages before reaching the end customer.
+In supply chains, the turnaround time refers to the total time required to move materials or products through various stages before reaching the end customer.

 This process may include: